 For a sample of a completed proposal, please email email@example.com.

 Traveling abroad is a great experience that may come with some risk.
 Please consider the following while planning and leading a Study Abroad Program:

 - Consider purchasing travel insurance for yourself and encourage your students to do the same.

-- Provide students with emergency information.
+- Provide students with emergency contact information.